-This clause introduces basic objectives and scope of the technical report on WLAN interworking to 3GPP 5G core network.
-WLAN interworking types may have tightly coupled or loosely coupled, and functional reference model to interwork with 3GPP 5G network is described in Clause 3.
+This clause introduces objective and scope of the technical report on WLAN interworking to 3GPP 5G core network.
+WLAN interworking types can be divided into tightly coupled or loosely coupled model, and functional reference model to interwork with 3GPP 5G network is described in Clause 3.

-And the interworking function and specific procedures regarding radio channel sharing, registration and authentication, IP tunneling, ATSSS and QoS function are described in Clause 4.
-Through technical study, gap analysis and technical recommendations are commented in Clause 5.
-And finally conclusions are summarized in Clause 6.
+Clause 4 describes the interworking function and specific procedures regarding radio channel sharing, registration and authentication, IP tunneling, ATSSS and QoS function, and Clause 5 describes technical gap analysis and technical recommendations.
+Finally, conclusions are summarized in Clause 6.

-Objectives
+Objective

-This technical report on interworking between 3GPP 5G network and WLAN will provide a reference and guideline for stakeholders with interest in standardization and system development.
+This technical report on interworking between 3GPP 5G network and WLAN provides a reference and guideline for stakeholders with interest in standardization and system development of WLAN (IEEE Std.
+802.11).

 Scope

-This report covers an interworking reference model, necessary functionalities and specific procedures that allow WLAN access network to interwork with 3GPP 5G network.
-We consider two types of interworking reference model, which are tightly coupled type and loosely coupled type.
+This report covers an interworking reference model, necessary functionalities and specific procedures that allow WLAN access networks to interwork with 3GPP 5G network.
+Two types of interworking reference models are considered: a tightly coupled model and loosely coupled model.

-The interworking reference model consists of terminal part, access networks, 3GPP 5G core network and sever as shown in Figure 1.
+The interworking reference model consists of terminal part (an UE and a STA), access networks (3GPP and WLAN), 3GPP 5G core network and sever as shown in Figure 1.
 Two access networks are connected to server via 3GPP 5G core network.
-3GPP access network and 5G core network refer to 3GPP specification and WLAN access network refers to IEEE 802 network reference model of IEEE 802.1CF-2019 [15].
+3GPP access network and 5G core network are defined in 3GPP specification and WLAN access network considered is defined in the IEEE 802 network reference model of IEEE 802.1CF-2019 [18].

 Figure 1.
 Overview of WLAN interworking with 3GPP 5G core network